andrew-elsayeh/MAL_WS202021_GroupA/README.md

 This repository contains the 2 platformio projects.
 One for the Tags (M5StickC) and one for the Anchor (M5Stack Core)

+## How to run the demo

+      1. Flash the anchor firmware to M5Stack
+      2. Flash the tag firmware seperately, modify line 16 and 26 for each tag(0 1 2)

 ## Anchor-Tag routine description